rwdougla/SG20/sources/modules/external/graphical-user-interfaces.md

 guidance where one can continue to investigate this topic in more depth._

 * Internationalization
-* Font desginers
+* Font designers
-* Hardware accleration
+* Hardware acceleration
 * Custom widget generation